 - Can I lie down in the tub?

 - The size of the walk-in tub will determine if you can lie down.
-Larger walk-in tubs have enough room for you to lie down and relax while bathing.
-Smaller tubs may not have enough space for you to lie down.
+Larger walk-in tubs may have enough room for you to lie down and relax while bathing, but most tubs don't give you enough space.

 - Article sources